alecmuffett/dohot/README.md

-but a careful reading of some of the more [critical](https://www.eset.com/blog/business/the-battle-for-dns-and-data/) [coverage](https://www.theregister.co.uk/2018/10/23/paul_vixie_slaps_doh_as_dns_privacy_feature_becomes_a_standard/) suggests that the vitriol tends to come from people or organisations in categories 2 through 5 above, understandably concerned that increased DNS privacy may impact their business models, revenue, income, or their quiet "obligations" to nation-state security services.  as if people being enabled with privacy would somehow be
+but a careful reading of some of the more [critical](https://www.eset.com/blog/business/the-battle-for-dns-and-data/) [coverage](https://www.theregister.co.uk/2018/10/23/paul_vixie_slaps_doh_as_dns_privacy_feature_becomes_a_standard/) suggests that the criticisms tend to come from people or organisations in categories 2 through 5 above, perhaps concerned that increased DNS privacy may impact their business models, revenue, income, or their quiet "obligations" to nation-state security services.  as if people being enabled with privacy would somehow be